Course Content and Outcome Guide for EMS 246

 - Special Fee:

 Course DescriptionComplete in-hospital clinical experience to include direct patient care responsibilities necessary for completion of the program's objectives.
 The patients in the hospital/ clinical setting shall have disease and injury conditions comparable to those the student will experience in the pre-hospital care situation.
 Department permission required.
-Prerequisite: EMS 244.
+Prerequisites: EMS 244.

 Intended Outcomes for the course